nxt-ext/nxt/html/ui/plugins/DEVELOPERS.md

 executed with various NRS versions can't be guaranteed by the plugin mechanism and is the responsibility of the plugin creator.

-the ``nrs_version`` attribute in the manifest file indicates the NRS version the plugin was written for.
+The ``nrs_version`` attribute in the manifest file indicates the NRS version the plugin was written for.
+Due to possible changes in javascript API behaviour it is recommended to release a new plugin version for every new NRS release, though a plugin will still be running after minor release updates (e.g. a plugin written for "1.5.1" running under "1.5.5").

+After a mayor NRS update (e.g. from "1.5.9" to "1.6.0"), the plugin will stop working and has to be updated.

 ## Best Practices for Development ##